Esthetician (Facial) Client Intake Form

 • Product recommendations

-Aestheticians generally work at clinics, hospitals, or rehabiltiation centers and specialize in medical treatments such as:
+Aestheticians generally work at clinics, hospitals, or rehabilitation centers and specialize in medical treatments such as those listed below.
+An aesthetician will most likely use a patient client intake form for new clients.

 • Skin rejuvenation or resurfacing